 The Company may be classified as a PFIC within the meaning of Section 1291 through 1298 of the US Internal Revenue Code of 1986, as amended, for the 2021 tax year and earlier tax years.
-The Company has not yet completed calculations for the February 28, 2021 tax year or earlier tax years.
+The Company has not yet completed calculations for the ten months ended December 31, 2021 tax period or earlier tax years.
 A US shareholder who holds stock in a foreign corporation during any year in which such corporation qualifies as a PFIC is subject to special US federal income taxation rules, which may have adverse tax consequences to such shareholder.
 Additionally, a United States shareholder may be eligible to make certain elections under two alternative tax regimes.
 A US shareholder should consult its own US tax advisor with respect to an investment in the Common Shares and to ascertain which elections, if any, might be beneficial to the United States shareholder's own facts and circumstances.